adobeio/adobeio-documentation/console/jwt_workflow.md

 Adobe does not check for revocation or trust chains of the certificate.
 If you want to revoke a certificate that you have associated with an API key, you must do so explicitly using the [Adobe I/O Console](https://console.adobe.io/).
 When you have done so, you can no longer use any JWT signed with the private key for that certificate to gain access to the Adobe I/O API.

 To add or remove certificates, simply edit and update your Integration using the [Adobe I/O Console](https://console.adobe.io/).
-For more information about creating self-signed certificates and extracting keys from purchased certificates, see [Public Key Certificates for JWT](https://www.adobe.io/apis/cloudplatform/console/authentication/createcert.html).
+For more information about creating self-signed certificates and extracting keys from purchased certificates, see [Public Key Certificates for JWT](createcert.md).

-<a id="create"></a>

 ## Step 2: Subscribe to a Service or Event Provider